 1. Hoxx VPN LOGS Your Web Activity

-They state on their Frequently Asked Questions page that they do keep logs of your internet activity to fight against illegal actions.
+They state in their Frequently Asked Questions page that they do keep logs of your internet activity to fight against illegal actions.

-While their stance against criminal activity is admirable, the whole point of a VPN is to not have your activity logged.
-Doing so flies in the face of its very purpose.
+While their stance against criminal activity is understandable, the whole point of a VPN is to not have your activity logged.
+Their practices directly contradict the primary purpose of using a VPN.

-They log information on your browser, your access times, pages viewed, IP address, and the page you viewed before activating their services.
+They log information on your browser, access times, pages viewed, IP address, and even the page you viewed before activating their services.

 Not only are they logging your information, they’re also reserving the right to save it.
 But that’s alright because they won’t share it, right?